Babalu2017/ElectricSkateboardClub/README.md

 ### Known Bugs

 -   Carousel keep going while modals are open.
 That’s give a bad user experience.
-I used [Bootstrap documentation] to solve the issue (https://getbootstrap.com/docs/3.4/javascript/#carousel-pause)
+I used [Bootstrap_Documentation](https://getbootstrap.com/docs/3.4/javascript/#carousel-pause)
     -   Once I fixed the previous bug another one came out, Carousel stopped working.
-I used [Stack Overslow] to solve it (https://stackoverflow.com/questions/26863003/how-to-reset-the-bootstrap-modal-when-it-gets-closed-and-open-it-fresh-again)
+I used [Stackoverflow](https://stackoverflow.com/questions/26863003/how-to-reset-the-bootstrap-modal-when-it-gets-closed-and-open-it-fresh-again)
 -   Videos and Carousel and SlideShow didn't work on githubs pages. the issues were caused by http src inside the script.It was solved by adding the secure protocol.
 I used Stack Overflow again.

 ## Deployment